K1GGI FMT METHODOLOGY

 LO REFERENCE CALIBRATION

-of the Loran-C navigation system as a reference.
-Loran transmissions are
+transmissions of the Loran-C navigation system as a reference.
+Loran

-transmissions were being used as high-accuracy time/frequency references before
+timing.
+Loran-C transmissions were being used as high-accuracy time/frequency

 Nantucket Island, 30 miles

-standards are manufactured and available, but for the purpose of calibrating an
+frequency standards are manufactured and available, but for the purpose of

-oscillator in the ham shack, I take a hands-on approach using a general-coverage
+calibrating an oscillator in the ham shack, I take a hands-on approach using a

 The 5930 GRI transmission is